In this article, you will learn how to convert PowerPoint into the PDF file format using Microsoft Office.

 You DO NOT need any 3rd party software programs, websites, or add-ins to get the job done.

-As long as you have Microsoft Office (I’m using the Office 365 Subscription (check it out here), there are 3 different ways to convert PPT to PDF.
+If you have Microsoft Office (I’m using the Office 365 Subscription), there are three ways to convert PowerPoint into the PDF file format.

 - Full page slides